viktor-2008/rh-ty-blog.github.io/docs/_posts/2024-11-4-Adam_Butler.markdown

 **Thursday Morning**.

-Thursday mroning we had breakfast with all the staff in Red Hats office.
-We had an amazing brakfast and later had talk with Sean an employee at Red Hat about AI and the different types of AI.
+Thursday morning we had breakfast with all the staff in Red Hats office.
+We had an amazing breakfast and later had talk with Sean, an employee at Red Hat. about AI and the different types of AI.
+We learned how AI is used in everyday life and how companies need massive computers to efficiently generate this type of AI in massive AI computer centers.

 **Types of AI**
 * Generative AI